 West London Welcome is open every Thursday for refugees, people seeking asylum, and migrants looking for support and companionship who are based in West London, or able to travel to us.

-We operate an ‘as few questions asked as possible’ policy in order that our visitors can feel safe to visit us without having to justify their reasons for doing so, or talk about their immigration situation or histories before they feel ready to.
-We do not turn visitors away.
+We operate an ‘as few questions asked as possible’ policy in order that our visitors can feel safe to visit us without having to talk in detail about their experiences or journeys here before they feel ready to.
 West London Welcome is a place for the local community to spend time together while eating delicious food, taking an English class, getting advice, joining our book or theatre club, or just relaxing in a safe space.

 At the centre we support people with a wide range of immigration statuses and highly challenging individual circumstances.
 We welcome both families and individuals.
 Almost all our visitors have trauma from their past experiences, experience profound financial hardship, and live in poverty or destitution.
 Many of our visitors do not have the right to work in the UK, given that they are seeking asylum and have not yet received decisions on their applications.
 Our community includes: